jaxdb/jaxdb/README.md

 ### Introduction

-**XDB** is a Java framework for binging to RDBMS data models.
+**XDB** is a Java framework for binding to RDBMS data models.
 Based on the CohesionFirst™ approach, the **XDB** framework provides a strongly-typed and cohesive approach to connect the DB tier to the business tier.

 ### Why **XDB**?